Tulsa Botanic Garden

-The Tulsa Botanic Garden is a 170 acre botanical garden under development at 3900 Tulsa Botanic Drive, approximately 8 miles northwest of downtown Tulsa, in Osage County, Oklahoma.
+Tulsa Botanic Garden is a 170 acre botanical garden under ongoing development at 3900 Tulsa Botanic Drive, approximately 8 miles northwest of downtown Tulsa, in Osage County, Oklahoma.
 It is located at the intersection of N 52 W Avenue and W 43 Street N. The mission of Tulsa Botanic Garden is to promote the beauty and importance of plants and nature to create a more sustainable and harmonious world.

-Dr. F. Todd Lasseigne, a noted horticulturalist, was the first full-time President and Chief Executive Officer of the Garden and held the position from April 2011 to August 2020.
-Prior to his appointment in 2011, he was Executive Director of Paul J. Ciener Botanical Garden (Kernersville, North Carolina) from 2005 through early 2011.
-Before that, he was Assistant Director of the JC Raulston Arboretum (Raleigh, North Carolina).
-Chuck Lamson, former owner of the Tulsa Drillers baseball team, became President and Chief Executive Officer in January 2021.

 History

 The project was first conceived in 1999, and called the Oklahoma Centennial Botanical Garden Research and Education Center (OCBG).
 Pat Woodrum became Executive Director in 2003.
 In 2004, Persimmon Ridge, LLC donated 170 acres of land for the Garden site.
 The Oklahoma Centennial Commission awarded grants totaling $2.2 million to the OCBG in 2006 to begin construction on the site.
 The Assistant Principal Chief of the Osage Nation conducted a Blessing of the Land ceremony for the garden in 2007.

 A 7 acre lake and 1200 ft2 visitor center were dedicated in 2008, and opened to the public in 2009.
 F. Todd Lasseigne was named to run the garden in 2011.
 In 2013, some 1,200 plants were added, and the facility was renamed as the Tulsa Botanic Garden (TBG).
 Development continued during the following winter in preparation for the garden's April 2014 reopening.

-Construction of water and electric mains to the TBG was completed during the summer of 2014.
+Construction of water and electric mains to the Tulsa Botanic Garden was completed during the summer of 2014.
 Previously, the facility had to truck in water and use a portable propane generator to supply electricity.
 During early 2014, the center completed an outdoor shade structure, covering an area of 3200 ft2.
 This structure will shelter plants that can not be grown in full sunlight.
 The center plans to build an indoor structure of the same size.
-Staff offices, which have been in the Harwelden mansion, will move to the center in the fall of 2014.
+Staff offices, which had been in the Harwelden mansion, moved to the center in the fall of 2014.